Docket

 In short

-Docket — Vision-first AI-driven QA testing for web, mobile, and desktop with self-healing tests.
-Best for QA engineers seeking low-maintenance test automation, Teams with frequent UI changes needing self-healing tests, Organizations testing complex UI elements like canvases and iframes.
-Contact Sales pricing.
+Docket — Vision-first AI testing for mobile, web, and desktop with self-healing tests.
+Best for QA engineers needing low-maintenance test automation, Teams with frequent UI changes requiring self-healing tests, Organizations testing complex UI elements like canvases and iframes.
+Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.